James McCarthy (footballer): Wigan Athletic

 Hamilton accepted a bid for McCarthy from Wigan Athletic on 16 July 2009.
 He completed the move to Wigan on 21 July, on a five-year deal, believed to be worth just under £1.2 million.
-The fee could rise to £3.0 million depending on appearances.
+The fee could have risen to £3 million depending on appearances.
 McCarthy made his debut for Wigan on 22 August 2009, as a 74th-minute substitute in a 5–0 defeat to Manchester United.
 He scored his first goal for Wigan in the FA Cup third round victory against fellow Premier League team Hull City on 2 January 2010, and marked his first Premier League start with a goal in a 2–0 victory away to Wolverhampton Wanderers on 16 January 2010.
 He was later joined in the Wigan midfield by former Hamilton teammate James McArthur.

 After an impressive start to the 2010–11 season, he picked up a serious ankle injury against Bolton Wanderers on 23 October 2010, keeping him out of action for three months.
 He scored on his return to the line-up against Aston Villa on 25 January 2011.
 On 5 February 2011, McCarthy scored twice in a 4–3 victory against Blackburn Rovers.

 In August 2012, McCarthy signed a new five-year contract at the club.
 He was part of the Wigan Athletic team that overcame Manchester City in the 2013 FA Cup Final; afterwards he hailed manager Roberto Martínez as "a tactical genius".